web12344/mt-jgrizou.github.io/_portfolio/3D_printer.md

 date: 2018-12-15
 ---

----
-title: "3D Printer"
-description: "Journey of building a 3D printer back in 2011 and its milestones."
----

 ### 3D Printer

 I built a 3D printer back in 2011 when 3D printing at home was just beginning.